William Price (physician): Early life: 1800–1821

 The elder Price suffered from an undiagnosed mental illness, acting erratically and experiencing fits of violent rage.
 He bathed either fully clothed or naked in local ponds, and collected snakes in his pockets for days at a time.
 Carrying a saw around, he removed bark from trees, then burned it while muttering certain words, also spitting onto stones, believing that it improved their value.
-His actions led to him becoming a threat to the local community, in one instance firing a gun at a woman whom he claimed was taking sticks from his hedgerow, and in another hurling a sharp implement at another man.
+His actions led to him becoming a threat to the local community; in one instance he fired a gun at a woman whom he claimed was taking sticks from his hedgerow, and in another hurled a sharp implement at another man.

 At home, Welsh was William's primary language, but he learned to speak English at school, which was located two miles from his home, in Machen.
 Although only staying at school for three years, between the ages of 10 and 13, he passed most exams and proved himself a successful student.
 After spending six months living at home, he decided to become a doctor despite his father's insistence that he become a solicitor.
 Moving to Caerphilly, in 1814 he became apprenticed to successful surgeon Evan Edwards, and paid for his tuition with money supplied by various family members.
 One of these benefactors, his uncle the Reverend Thomas Price of Merriott, Somerset, advised him to give up this education, arguing that it was putting too great a financial strain upon Price's family, but William was insistent that he should continue.

 In 1820, Price's apprenticeship with Edwards came to an end, and despite his lack of funds, he moved to London in order to continue his studies.
 Taking up lodgings near to St Paul's Cathedral, he entered The London Hospital in Whitechapel for a year of instruction under Sir William Blizard.
 He also registered at St Bartholomew's Hospital, where he was under the instruction of surgeon John Abernethy.
 Gaining employment caring for wealthy clients to help financially support his studies, Price eventually became a member of the Royal College of Surgeons of England, being awarded with a certificate signed by Blizard, Abernathy and others.
 Contemplating travelling to India following the culmination of his studies in London, he instead decided to return to Wales, where he worked as a general practitioner.